 Securing WMS services

-Services that are expected to be accessed via WMS interfaces should be secured using HTTP Basic, HTTP Digest, or Integrated Windows Authentication.
+Services that are expected to be accessed via WMS interfaces should be secured using HTTP Basic or HTTP Digest.
 Most WMS clients (both Esri and non-Esri clients) will understand and work with these widespread standard authentication schemes.

 ArcGIS Server managed token-based authentication